Supporting Allianz in their mission to #StoptheDrop

 EXCLUSIVE TEAM IRELAND AFFINITY OFFER

-Access an exclusive discount on new Home and Car Insurance policies with Allianz and for a limited time, you could be in with a chance to win a VIP trip to support Team Ireland at Paris 2024.
+New and existing customers can access an exclusive discount on new Home and Car Insurance policies with Allianz and for a limited time, you could be in with a chance to win a VIP trip to support Team Ireland at Paris 2024.
 Visit Allianz.ie here for more information.